Culinary Translation: The Art of Translating for the Food and Beverage Industry

 The culinary world is one of the most fascinating and complex realms of human endeavour.
 It is a field where tradition, artistry, and science all come together to create something that people can enjoy on multiple levels.
 And at the heart of it is culture: The traditions, recipes, and flavours that make up the culinary heritage of a people.
 Culinary translation, or gastronomy translation, is the art of communicating traditions, recipes, and flavours in another language.

 Some people speak of gastronomy as an art, and it is certainly true that there is an aesthetic element to it.
 But it is also a science, in the sense that there are precise methods and techniques involved in its practice.
 And like any other field, culinary translation requires a deep understanding of the subject matter.
 We’ve interviewed Antonella Racca, co-founder of Crisol Translation Services and a culinary translator with over 10 years of experience, to get her insights on this fascinating field.

 What is culinary translation?

-At its most basic, culinary translation is the act of translating recipes and other food-related content from one language to another.
+At its most basic, culinary translation is the act of translating content for the food and beverage industry, be it recipes and other food-related content, from one language to another.
 But as Antonella points out, there is so much more to it than that: